Delusional parasitosis

-Delusional parasitosis (DP), also called delusional infestation, is a mental health condition where a person falsely believes that their body is infested with living or nonliving agents.
-Common examples of such agents include parasites, insects, or bacteria.
-This is a delusion due to the belief persisting despite evidence that no infestation is present.
-People with this condition may have skin symptoms such as the urge to pick at one's skin (excoriation) or a sensation resembling insects crawling on or under the skin (formication).
-Morgellons disease is a related constellation of symptoms.
-This self-diagnosed condition is considered a form of delusional parasitosis.
-People with Morgellons falsely believe harmful fibers are coming out of their skin and causing wounds.
+Delusional parasitosis (DP) or delusional infestation is a mental disorder in which individuals have a persistent delusion that their body is infested with living or nonliving agents, such as parasites, insects, or bacteria, when no such infestation is present.
+People with this condition may have skin symptoms such as the urge to pick at one's skin (excoriation) or a sensation resembling insects crawling on or under the skin (formication), associated with tactile hallucinations.
+Morgellons disease is a self-diagnosed subtype of delusional parasitosis in which individuals falsely believe harmful fibers are coming out of their skin and causing wounds.

 Delusional parasitosis is classified as a delusional disorder in the fifth revision of the Diagnostic and Statistical Manual of Mental Disorders (DSM-5).
-The precise cause is unknown.
-It may be linked to problems with dopamine in the brain, similar to psychotic disorders.
-Diagnosis requires the delusion to be the only sign of psychosis, not caused by another medical condition, and present for at least a month.
-A defining characteristic of delusions is that the false belief cannot be corrected.
-As a result, most affected individuals believe their delusion is true and do not accept treatment.
-Antipsychotic medications can help with symptom remission.
-Cognitive behavioral therapy and antidepressants can also decrease symptoms.
+The precise cause is unknown, but is thought to be related to dysfunctional dopamine transmission in the brain similar to other psychotic disorders.
+Diagnosis requires the delusion—which cannot be explained by another medical condition—be the only symptom of psychosis and has lasted a month or longer.
+Few individuals with the condition willingly accept treatment because they do not recognize the illness as a delusion.
+Antipsychotic medications and antidepressants can decrease symptoms.

-The condition is rare and affects women twice as often as men.
+The condition is rare and is observed twice as often in women as men.
 The average age of individuals affected by the disorder is 57.
-Ekbom's syndrome is another name for the condition.
-This name honors the neurologist Karl-Axel Ekbom, who published accounts of the disease in 1937 and 1938.
+An alternative name, Ekbom's syndrome, honors the neurologist Karl-Axel Ekbom, who published seminal accounts of the disease in 1937 and 1938.

-Classification
+Classification and terminology

-Delusional parasitosis is classified as a delusional disorder of the somatic subtype in the Diagnostic and Statistical Manual of Mental Disorders (DSM-5).
-Since 2015, the most common name for the disorder is delusional parasitosis.
-The condition has also been called delusional infestation, delusory parasitosis, delusional ectoparasitosis, psychogenic parasitosis, Ekbom syndrome, dermatophobia, parasitophobia, formication and "cocaine bugs".
+Delusional infestation is classified as a delusional disorder of the somatic subtype in the Diagnostic and Statistical Manual of Mental Disorders (DSM-5).

+The name delusional parasitosis has been the most common since 2015, but the condition has also been called delusional infestation, delusory parasitosis, delusional ectoparasitosis, psychogenic parasitosis, Ekbom syndrome, dermatophobia, parasitophobia, formication and "cocaine bugs".

-Delusional parasitosis can occur in two different forms.
-The first, primary delusional infestation, is a psychiatric disorder.
-The second, secondary delusional infestation, is linked to other medical or psychiatric conditions.
-In contrast, delusory cleptoparasitosis is a delusion where the person believes the infestation is in their home.
+DP may be a primary psychiatric disorder, or it can be secondary to other medical or psychiatric conditions.

-Morgellons is a constellation of symptoms considered a form of delusional parasitosis.
-This self-diagnosed condition is similar to other delusional infestations.
-People with this condition have painful skin sensations.
-They believe this is caused by fibers that are present in their lesions.
+Morgellons is a constellation of symptoms considered a form of delusional parasitosis in which people have painful skin sensations that they believe contain fibers of various kinds; its presentation is very similar to other delusional infestations, but people with this self-diagnosed condition also believe that strings or fibers are present in their skin lesions.
 Morgellons disease is not listed in the International Classification of Diseases (ICD-11).